CocodriloCAD/Cocodrilo/validatation/Readme.md

 For more complex geometries, boundary conditions and other analyses no validation was conducted so far.
 Therefore, errors are likely to occur.

-## Documentation: How to use Rhino/Grasshopper & Cocodrilo to generate simulation files for the KRATOS Multiphysics MPM Application
+# Documentation: How to use Rhino/Grasshopper & Cocodrilo to generate simulation files for the KRATOS Multiphysics MPM Application

+## Linear Analysis example
+This how-to shows how to set up simulation files for a linear static analysis with the KRATOS Multiphysics (Link einfügen) MPM Application (Link einfügen) with Cocodrilo, a plug in for Grasshopper/ Rhino.
+For that purpose a cantilever beam is modeled and analyzed with MPM.
+The results of the analysis based on the *Cocodrilo* files are compared to the results of an analysis based on GiD (Link einfügen).

 Table of contents: